Crime Scene: The Times Square Killer

-Crime Scene: The Times Square Killer is a 2021 American limited docu-series made for Netflix and directed by Joe Berlinger.
+Crime Scene: The Times Square Killer is a 2021 American limited docuseries made for Netflix and directed by Joe Berlinger.
 It is the second installment in the Crime Scene documentary series, following Crime Scene: The Vanishing at the Cecil Hotel.
 Its story focuses on the series of 1970s-1980s murders that were carried out by American serial killer Richard Cottingham, also known as the Times Square Killer and the Torso Killer.
 The series was released on December 29, 2021.